Home / Recipes / Course / Main Dish / Italian Stuffed Eggplant Boats

 Cleaning and removing pulp from the eggplant.

 Place the eggplant halves in a prepared baking dish.
 Sprinkle salt over the top, and then drizzle olive oil over them.
-Bake them for 25 minutes or so until they are tender.
+Bake them until they are tender.

 The empty eggplant before and after baking in a white pan.